Recovery Boundaries: When Habit Guidance Is Not Enough

 • Whether a new or worsening symptom is medically serious.

-• Whether medication effects are safe to ignore.
+• Whether clinician-directed changes are safe to ignore.

 • Whether an injury can be trained through.